 Inulin: To test this fructan chain, you can use gluten-free bread or baked goods containing inulin/chicory root (but no other high FODMAP ingredients).

 To test your tolerance to galactooligosaccharides, you can use kidney beans, black beans, chickpeas, or almonds.
 If you test with beans, use dry beans and cook them yourself.
-Canned beans have a different FODMAP content.
+Canned beans have a different FODMAP level.

 Polyols include naturally occurring mannitol and sorbitol, as well as artificial sweeteners (normally ending in -ol).
 To test your tolerance to polyols, you can use pitted prunes, cauliflower, sweet potatoes, avocados, or artificially sweetened gum.

 What Happens After Re-Challenge?

 Once you’ve completed your re-challenges, you’re ready to start the third and final phase: reintroduction.